KarolinaCetera/TinDog/README.md

 <h1>Introduction</h1>

 Are you looking for a dog to adopt?
-If so, you probably want to know everything about the pet you choose: it's health condition, character, mayby nutrition issues?
+If so, you probably want to know everything about the pet you choose: it's health condition, character, maybe nutrition issues?
 There's something for you - TinDog!

 <h2>Description</h2>